Get Your Home Ready for Spring

 Gutters should not be perfectly level on your home.
 This might seem counter-intuitive at first glance – we like things to be level.
 However, gutters must be slightly angled to allow the water to flow towards the downspout.
 If the water is not given a proper direction to flow, it might just flow right over the top – defeating the gutters entire purpose in the first place!

 If a gutter is clogged, the water cannot continue to flow towards the downspout and away from your home.
-In fact, the water only has one choice, over the front of your gutter.
-This means that potentially thousands of gallons of water will will drench your home’s siding and trim and then collect against the foundation of your home.
+In fact, the water only has one choice, over the front of your gutter or behind the gutter.
+This means that potentially thousands of gallons of water will drench your home’s siding and trim and then collect against the foundation of your home.

 An even scarier truth: It only takes one handful of debris to clog a guttering system.
 This means it is vital to stay on top of cleaning your gutters.
-This means at the very least weekly in the fall and in the spring.
-This high frequency might surprise you for the Spring, but many flowers, maple seeds and other trees debris falls regularly in the spring.
+How often should you check and clean them?
+At the very least – this should be done weekly in the fall and in the spring.
+This high frequency might surprise you for the spring, but many flowers, maple seeds and other trees debris fall regularly in the spring.